cagefigter/windows-reg-tweaks/README.md

-# regtweaks by CHEF-KOCH

-Windows Registry Tweaks (Win 7 - Win 10) Collection
+Regtweaks (Win 7 - Win 10) Collection files original created under the GNUv2 license 2015 by [CHEF-KOCH](https://github.com/CHEF-KOCH).
+Some tweaks are taken from the www, some are found by myself.

-**Current Status: Over 600 + different tweaks**
+**Current Status: Over 600+ tweaks**

-Goal
+Project Goal
 ------------

-* One of a goal is to that all of the tweaks could be integrated into image creations tools to simplify things.
+* All of the tweaks could be integrated into image creations tools (vLite, WinToolKit,..) to simplify things, especially if ou like to re-install Windows from the ground.
-* Show hidden things that aren't visible on GUI
+* Show hidden things that aren't visible on GUI on Windows.
+Sometimes it it's easiert to do this via .reg instead of search for the toggles.
+* See ToDo.

 Any problems, questions or something wrong?
 ------------

-* Feel free to open an issue ticket and I will look at it asap. - Pull Requests or ideas are always welcome!
+* Feel free to open an [issue ticket](https://github.com/CHEF-KOCH/regtweaks/issues) and I will look at it asap. - Pull requests or ideas are always welcome!

-Win 10 Home Users Notice
+Win 7-10 Home Users Notice
 ------------

-* Home edition users can install GPEDIT.MSC to perform the same task, [here's the link how](http://drudger.deviantart.com/art/Add-GPEDIT-msc-215792914) or [this](http://www.askvg.com/how-to-enable-group-policy-editor-gpedit-msc-in-windows-7-home-premium-home-basic-and-starter-editions/)
+The Home Edition doesn't support the GPEDIT.MSC stuff, so here is how to add them back [here's the link how](http://drudger.deviantart.com/art/Add-GPEDIT-msc-215792914) or [this](http://www.askvg.com/how-to-enable-group-policy-editor-gpedit-msc-in-windows-7-home-premium-home-basic-and-starter-editions/).